By Carol Tucker

 Toberman Neighborhood Center – Solar, Batteries & EVs: The grant will support three emissions reduction technologies in San Pedro to improve air quality, reduce utility bills for the Toberman Neighborhood Center, establish a job-training program and other community benefits.
 The project includes building a solar-powered carport and solar rooftop array with battery energy storage and four EV charging systems.

 U.S. Green Building Council Los Angeles (USGBC-LA) – Green Affordable Housing: A grant awarded to the USGBC-LA will help fill a gap in the level of support and reduce greenhouse gas emissions for disadvantaged communities in the Eastern San Fernando Valley.
 The goal is to provide four key interventions through a holistic and innovative platform: tenant education, property owner and manager project and rebate support, community EV charging, and green workforce development in the Eastern San Fernando Valley.

 Developed in 2020, the Community Emission Reduction Grants program was originally approved by the Board of Water and Power Commissioners for $10 million in grants to fund emissions reduction projects in Council Districts 2, 6, 7, and 15, all located near Valley Generating Station in the Northeast San Fernando Valley and Harbor Generating Station in Wilmington.
 Since then, the Board approved doubling the funding to $20 million, and greenlighted the first round of projects on August 24, 2021.

 The grants are available to qualifying community-based organizations, regulatory agencies and other nonprofit organizations through a competitive selection process.
-The next round of grant applications is expected to begin during the first quarter of 2022.
+The next round of grant applications is expected to begin during the second quarter of 2022.

 *Feature photo by Art Mochizuki